turbot/pipes-docs/docs/using/steampipe/aggregators.md

 ![](/images/docs/pipes/steampipe/steampipe_aggregators_list.png)

 You will see a list of aggregators for the workspace.

+You can filter the list of aggregators using a query filter.
+Click the **Query** dropdown to select a pre-defined filter, or enter your own using the [Pipes query filter syntax](/pipes/docs/reference/query-filter#syntax).

 Click on an aggregator to view it.
 The **Connections** tab will list the connections that are currently included in the aggregator.
 You can change the handle or the included connections of the aggregator from the **Settings** tab.

 <img src="/images/docs/pipes/cloud-connections-edit-aggregator.png" width="400pt"/>
 <br />